Dr. Ana Osorio, PhD

 she/her/hers

 Ana is a Research Associate with the Childhood Adversity and Resilience (CARe) Research Team.
-Prior to joining the CARe Team, she was a research associate at the IN•GAUGE research program at the University of Manitoba.
-From 2006 to 2021, Dr. Osorio was an Associate Professor in the Department of Economics at the Pontificia Universidad Javeriana in Cali-Colombia, where she led the Research Program on Measurement of Childhood Well-being,PIMBN (2017-2021).
-She was also the director of the Master's program in Social Policy (2019-2021) at the Pontificia Universidad Javeriana in Cali, Colombia.
+Prior to joining the CARe Team, she was an Associate Professor in the Department of Economics at the Pontificia Universidad Javeriana in Cali, Colombia (2006-2021).
+During this time, Dr. Osorio led the Research Program on Measurement of Childhood Well-being,PIMBN (2017-2021) and directed the Master's program in Social Policy (2019-2021).

 Education